tikv/rfcs/text/0080-rawkv-stale-read.md

 2. In TiKV, set `direct_read=true` for RawKV requests if `kvrpcpb.Context.stale_read=true`.
 Force raftstore to read with `RequestPolicy::ReadLocal` if `direct_read=true`.

-3. (TBD) LocalReader should also handle `direct_read=true` so that the read request doesn't go into the raftstore.
+3. (TBD) LocalReader should also handle `direct_read=true` so that the read request doesn't go into the raftstore; bypass read index if peer is leader and the lease is outdated.

 4. (TBD) Client API interface; follower selection algorithm.

+5. (TBD) RPO detection and monitoring.
+Should it be used by client selectoin algorithm?